zopencommunity/meta/docs/workshop/workshop.md

 	You will notice that it will install git and its runtime dependencies, bash, ncurses, and others.

-## Module 5: Using your newly installed Zopen Community (15 minutes)
+## Module 5: Using your newly installed zopen community (15 minutes)

 ### Using Bash on z/OS